compbiozurich/UZH-BIO392/course-results/Ayesha-Niramon-Gerber/A-Gerber-questions-day-09.md

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**
 * patient_1-3.bam:
-- We have the tracks with the alignments of each patient .
+<p> We have the tracks with the alignments of each patient .
 We see the different reads and their associated information when we click on them (read name, alignment start and map quality).
-At the top of each alignment we see a profile which could be the coverage of each base.
+At the top of each alignment we see a profile which could be the coverage of each base.</p>
 * APC_canonical_relative_coordinates.gtf.gz:
-- We also have one track that represents the gene, with information on the source and the location on the chromosome that we are at.
+<p> We also have one track that represents the gene, with information on the source and the location on the chromosome that we are at.</p>
 * APC.fa:
-- Another one representing the transcript.
+<p> Another one representing the transcript. </p>
 * merged_results.vcf:
-- Contains the variant information for each patient.
+<p> Contains the variant information for each patient. </p>

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**

-The chr5 112839979 a agagagaga variant has more impact than the chr5 112809198 a aa variant.
+<p> The chr5 112839979 a agagagaga variant has more impact than the chr5 112809198 a aa variant.
 The agagagaga variant leads often to frameshifts, which has in most castes negative effects on protein coding.
-The aa variant has mostly effect on introns, which are mostly harmless (usually they are getting spliced out).
+The aa variant has mostly effect on introns, which are mostly harmless (usually they are getting spliced out). </p>

 ### Q5
 **What phenotype or disease do you expect this variant to be involved with?**

-A variant in the APC gene, which is a regulator of the WNT signalling pathway, can lead to colorectal and stomach neoplasms.
+<p> A variant in the APC gene, which is a regulator of the WNT signalling pathway, can lead to colorectal and stomach neoplasms. </p>